-Our Business during FY19
+Our Business during Q1-2020

-During FY19 the Group operates in only one sector, exploration and development of mineral right interests.
-The Group's wholly owned Macedonian subsidiary, Euromax Resources DOO Skopje, holds 30-years exploitation concessions for the Ilovica-Shtuka Project in Macedonia, and the Group has plans to bring it into construction and ultimately commercial production.
+During Q1-2020 the Group operates in only one sector, exploration and development of mineral right interests.
+The Group's wholly owned Macedonian subsidiary, Euromax Resources DOO Skopje, holds two 30-years exploitation concessions ("Exploitation Concession for Ilovica 6" and "Exploitation Concession for Ilovica 11") for the Ilovica-Shtuka Project in Macedonia, and the Group has plans to bring it into construction and ultimately commercial production.